Submitting a Job on Quest

 Example 1: Interactive Job to Run a Bash Command Line session

 srun --account=p12345 --partition=short -N 1 -n 4 --mem=12G --time=01:00:00 --pty bash -l

 This would run an interactive bash session on a single compute node with four cores, and access to 12GB of RAM for up to an hour, debited to the p12345 account.

 Example 2: Interactive job to run a GUI program

 If you're connecting to Quest using SSH via a terminal program, then you need to make sure to enable X-forwarding when you connect to Quest by using the -Y option:

 ssh -Y <netid>@quest.northwestern.edu

 If you use FastX to connect instead, then X-forwarding will be enabled by default in the GNOME terminal.

-This requires an X client to be installed on your desktop, which is the case if you're using FastX.When you enter the msub for an interactive job, there will be a pause while the scheduler looks for available resources.
+Note that when you enter the srun for an interactive job, there may be a pause while the scheduler looks for available resources.
 Then you will be provided information about the compute node you're assigned, and you will be automatically connected to it.
 The command prompt in your terminal will change to reflect this new connection.
 You can then proceed with your work as if you were on a login node.